mlgal/tailorflow/content/english/_index.md

 testimonial:
   enable : true
   title : "What **They say**"
   content : "Discover the success stories.
-At CustomFlow, we take pride in the partnerships we've forged with businesses seeking to fully optimize their order management processes"
+At TailorFlow, we take pride in the partnerships we've forged with businesses seeking to fully optimize their order management processes"
   button:
     enable : false
     label : "View All Testimonials"